 About Our Blinds

 We’ve used this same design to construct duck blinds for many years.
 It’s simple.
-They can be moved easily from one spot to another if we need to do so.
+They can be disassembled and moved from one spot to another if we need to do so.
 Each blind is 10’ long by 5’ wide, framed with 2”x 6” lumber, a roof, floor, seat, gun rack, door.
-A majority of our managed wetlands flood so we anchor them to permanent 4 x 4 posts.
-On this particular wetland it does not flood, so we place blinds on cinder blocks then tied down with cable to screw-in earth anchors.

-We drain 90% of Association wetlands if weather permits, but we rotate every year since water is mandatory to duck hunt our duck blinds.
-We own a 10” portable pump, but use it sparingly as a last resort since it is expensive, labor intense to operate.
+We drain 50% of Association wetlands if weather permits, but rotate every year since water is mandatory to duck hunt our duck blinds.

 We furnish all hunters detailed maps of every wetland with blinds numbered.
 Some can be found during darkness any first time, but we encourage scouting during daylight hours to become familiar with water depth.
 Decoys are furnished by hunters.